claws-scot/claws-scot.github.io/meeting-220613-N.md

 &#9989; Add Loch's area, _A_, volume, _V_, and tidal range, _R_, to `Loch` (Edwards & Sharples)
 &#9989; Estimate flushing rate and flushing time, _Tf_
 &#9989; Derive ECE and NEI
-&#9634; Nitrogen source: the rate at which nutrient nitrogen is discharged
+&#9634; N source: the rate at which nutrient N is discharged
   - function of stocking, feeding and harvesting strategies employed during cultivation
+  - amount of N released can be calculated as the difference between the amount input in the feed and that incorporated into fish growth
+    + feed wastage: fw = 5%
+    + diet non-digestibility: dnd = 10%
+    + mean N content of diet: 7.5%
+    + yearly salmon prod.: ysp = 1000/20*12 = 600 t
+    + mortality rate: mr = 10%
+    + Nreleased (kg-N/tonne-prod) = Ninput - Nfishgrowth = Ninput (1 - Nfishgrowth/Ninput)

 <p align="center" style="border-style:solid; border:2; border-color:black">